mymborrini/grpc-api/Readme.md

 So how to do it?
 First we have to tell the .proto file about we want to have a streaming rpc connection Then in this case to simulate a server business logic we will make the thread sleep for 1 second

+### Client Streaming

+Why in this case I would need a client stream?
+Because I want to place an order every second for a specific period of time, and
+I want the server to respond me OK once every order is placed.
+And after that the server can return an Order Summary.

 ## Client

 Spring boot right now does not have a client for grpc so we have to remove these two dependencies